 When a child first starts in the Nursery or in Reception, the EYFS staff complete an on-entry or baseline assessment.
 This helps to identify the child’s stage of development and plan for their next steps.
 This baseline assessment will help form a judgement about which developmental band the child is functioning in and to highlight the on-entry levels on the assessment sheets.
 Staff use different types of evidence to form the on-entry judgement such as but not limited to observations, previous reports, progress checks, school visit parent questionnaires and interviews and day-to-day interactions with the children.
 This on-entry assessment should be completed within 4 weeks of the children starting at school.
 In addition to this, the Reception Baseline Assessment (statutory from September 2021), will be administered to all Reception children, during the first 6 weeks of the autumn term.

-We use the Interactive Learning Diary, an online learning journal, to record observations that are made of children, across all areas of learning.
 Observations, photos and work samples are used to monitor a child’s progress, using the Development Matters statements as a guide, and to set relevant and appropriate next steps.
-All learning journeys are regularly updated.
-Parents can view these observations, via the Interactive Learning Diary Parents’ Portal, and so gain an insight into their child’s experiences and development.
+Photos of children engaged in child-led, adult-led, play and exploration are shared with parents, to help them gain an insight into their child’s experiences at school, their development and targets.

 Assessment data is monitored and tracked by the Early Years Lead; this helps with planning, interventions and identifying areas that parents can work on at home.